-The purpose of the Handel and Haydn Society Archives is to collect, preserve and make available the records, material, and artifacts which document the 200-year history and the official activities of the Handel and Haydn Society (H+H).
+The purpose of the Handel and Haydn Society Archives is to collect, preserve and make available the records, material, and artifacts which document the over 200 year history and the official activities of the Handel and Haydn Society (H+H).
 The H+H Archives collects the business, legal, and administrative records; records of rehearsals and concerts (such as programs, reviews, scrapbooks, posters, and related ephemera); images and audio recordings.
 The Archives aims to gather an authentic record of H+H’s activities and to oversee the management of the collection.

 The scrapbooks collection consists of scrapbooks arranged by performance season (ca 1830 – present).
 Many of these scrapbooks (1834 -1989) have been microfilmed and are available at the Boston Public Library (BPL).
 Some of the physical scrapbooks are located at the BPL, while the rest are housed onsite in the Handel and Haydn Society Archives.
 Please consult BPL and H+H finding aids for specific dates.